Frijol/climate-change/entities/companies.md

 * [Sunfolding](http://www.sunfolding.com/): a company in San Francisco which makes pneumatically actuated tracking solar panels (the pneumatic design uses recycled materials and is cheaper than traditional mechanicals) [Victor]

 ### Wave
-* Aquamarine Power: a company in Scotland building wave power (notably the Oyster) [Lovins, 78][Lovins]
+* Aquamarine Power (shutdown): a company in Scotland building wave power (notably the Oyster) [Lovins, 78][Lovins]
-* Pelamis Wave Power: a company in Edinburgh, Scotland leading wave power development [Lovins, 77][Lovins]
+* Pelamis Wave Power (shutdown): a company in Edinburgh, Scotland leading wave power development [Lovins, 77][Lovins]
+* [Wavepower](http://www.wavepower.com/): a company in England developing wave power technologies

 ## Carbon capturing usable materials
 * [Calera](http://calera.com/): company in Los Gatos which which makes carbon-sequestering cement based on the same process used when coral reefs are formed [Atwood], [Lovins, 285][Lovins]
 * [Carbon Cure](http://carboncure.com/): company in Nova Scotia which makes CO2-trapping concrete [Atwood]
 * [Mantra](http://mantraenergy.com/mantra-energy/technology/): Company in BC which makes usable products out of CO2 in waste streams [Atwood]
 * [Carbon Engineering](http://carbonengineering.com/): company in Calgary capturing CO2 from the air to turn into fuel [Atwood]
+* [LanzaTech](http://www.lanzatech.com/): a global company turning captured CO2 emissions (and other gases) into fuel
+* [Joule Unlimited](http://www.jouleunlimited.com/): a Massachussetts-based company turning captured CO2 emissions into fuel
+* [Synthetic Genomics](https://www.syntheticgenomics.com/): a California-based company using engineered genomes to generate alternative fuels

 ## Geoengineering and patenting
 * [Intellectual Ventures](http://www.intellectualventures.com/): company in Bellevue which works toward geoengineering (and other patentable things for money) [Goodell, 112][Goodell]